felixhaeberle/inlang-plugin-yaml/README.md

 # inlang-plugin-yaml

-> **Note**
->
-> **Change the following things if you use this template:**
-> 1. Name your repository "inlang-plugin-{name}".
-> 2. Change the introduction paragraph to describe your plugin.
-> 3. Create a release on GitHub so users can import a specific version of your plugin.
-> 4. Update the Usage section.
-> 5. Open a PR to https://github.com/inlang/awesome-inlang

-This is a template for creating a new plugin for [inlang](https://inlang.com).

 Plugins allow the customization of inlang's behavior by, for example, defining how resources should be parsed and serialized.
 Read more about using plugins on the [documentation site](https://inlang.com/documentation/plugins).
 This template has been set up to provide out of the box:

 - [x] TypeScript